tonynagyeurope/tonynagyeurope/README.md

 # Antal (Tony) Nagy
 ### IT Software Engineer | Tech Leader | Blockchain Enthusiast

-👋 Hi, I’m Tony — an IT Software Engineer with over 20 years of experience crafting innovative solutions.
+Hi, I’m Tony — an IT Software Engineer with over 20 years of experience crafting innovative solutions.
 As **Head of IT Development Department** at *Eszterházy Károly Catholic University (EKCU)* in Eger, Hungary, I lead cutting-edge projects and drive technical excellence.
-I’m also the co-founder of [Imagella.com](https://imagella.com/), where I build smart contracts and scalable web platforms using Solidity, TypeScript, and Node.js.
+I’m also the co-founder of [Imagella.com](https://imagella.com/), where I build smart contracts and scalable web platforms using Solidity, TypeScript, Node.js, and AWS services such as Lambda, S3, and API Gateway.

-Passionate about decentralized systems, I’m eager to create impactful solutions for forward-thinking companies.
+Passionate about decentralized systems and cloud-native architectures, I’m eager to create impactful, future-ready solutions for forward-thinking companies.
 When I’m not coding, you’ll find me exploring new IT technologies, reading, playing sports, or fishing.

 ---